Resxt/Plutonium-IW5-Scripts/small_scripts/README.md

   ![image](images/display_player_stats.png)
 </details>

+## hardcore_tweaks.gsc

+The hardcore mode replaces some game functionalities like enabling friendly fire or disabling killcams.
+With this script you override the tweaks the hardcore mode brings.

 ## kill_stuck_bots.gsc

 This is a temporary solution to inactive bots or bots stuck in corners on custom maps.